publiccodeyml/publiccode.yml/docs/en/schema.core.rst

 If the documentation is instead available only as a document, put a direct view/download link as URL in this key.
-You should commit the document as part of the source code repository, and then link to it using the code hosting source browser URL (eg: GitHub URL to the file).
+You should commit the document as part of the source code repository, and then link to it using the code hosting source browser URL (e.g.: GitHub URL to the file).
 Prefer using open formats like PDF or ODT for maximum interoperability.

 Whichever the format for the documentation, remember to make its source